t54-labs/AgenticRiskStandard/README.md

 **State machine**: `validate_transition()` enforces that each action is only allowed in the correct phase/state and by the correct role.
 Invalid transitions return `409 Conflict`; unauthorized actors get `403 Forbidden`.

-**Mock vaults**: The abstract implementation uses in-memory mock vaults (`MockEscrowVault`, `MockCollateralVault`, `MockPrincipalVault`).
+**Mock settlement**: The abstract implementation uses in-memory mocks (`MockFeeEscrow`, `MockCollateralVault` in `vaults.py`, composed by `MockSettlementLayer`).
 Concrete implementations replace these with real settlement — see `ap2/server/` below.

 ---

 ## ap2/server/ — Concrete AP2 Implementation

 `ap2/server/` is a concrete realization of ARS using Google's Agent Payments Protocol (AP2).
-It inherits the abstract `ars/` primitives and adds three layers:
+It inherits the abstract `abstract_ars/` primitives and adds three layers:

 ### 1. AP2 Mandates (Authorization Layer)